Wednesday, September 30, 2009

 Directions:

 Chop the onion.
-(If y'all could see me do this you would laugh - I'm so bad with a knife.
+(If y'all could see me doing this you would laugh - I'm so bad with a knife.
 But don't tell anybody that because grabbing one is my big plan should a robber ever break in.
 I don't want him knowing I'm more likely to cut myself with it.)

 Dump one can of black beans, undrained, into a blender or food processor and blend to a thick baby food consistency.
 This will give the soup both flavor and body.
 (Note, this will look yucky.
 See below.
 Do it anyway.)